g7eternal/wtd-forsen-pack/README.md

     ![forsen clips only](https://user-images.githubusercontent.com/18620902/116491700-8b027480-a8ab-11eb-9c9e-89aeea4a9d90.gif)

+5. *Optional*: If you would like to exclude the "risky" clips, consult the [clip list](https://raw.githubusercontent.com/g7eternal/wtd-forsen-pack/main/_installer-src/tos-list.txt) file.
+It contains instructions as well as the list of files to be removed.

-5. All done!
+6. All done!
 Start up the game to confirm: installation has been successful if new game intro is sus.

 ## How to remove pack
 The easiest way: delete the game, then reinstall it.